goheungchoi/raytracer/README.md

     - Refraction is calculated via Fresnal reflection.
     - This program uses the total distance that a ray travels rather than recursion depth in order to terminate a loop

+## Future Work

+1. Parallelization, multi-threading.
+2. Flexible programming with more user interactive functionalities.
+3. Implementation of Bounding Volume Hierachy.
+    .
+    .
+    .
+So on.